-Develop the overall creative plan.
-An advertising team designs an overarching plan that includes identifying the message, tone, style, audience and the media.
+An advertising team designs an overarching plan that helps them identify the message, tone, style, audience and media needed for their marketing strategy.
 They typically use third-party data and input from the marketing team to make these decisions and ultimately present their findings to the executive board or a client.

-Deliver creative materials.
 Once a plan has been approved, an account manager distributes a creative brief to the team, and the creative director begins to execute the plan.
-Photographers will capture or source images while producers will hire models and scout locations, depending on the type of advertising tactics employed.
-Meanwhile, copywriters write the content while graphic designers will use desktop publishing and graphic design programs to create ads.
+Photographers capture or source images, while producers hire models and scout locations, depending on the type of advertising tactics employed.
+Meanwhile, copywriters write the content, while graphic designers use desktop publishing and graphic design programs to create ads.

-An advertising professional is likely to pursue a Bachelor of Arts in Communications or a Bachelor of Arts in Advertising.
-If they pursue a communications degree, they may take classes in journalism, communication, broadcast and public relations in addition to advertising, copywriting, new media communication and design.
-A degree in advertising typically has a more narrow focus on advertising skills in creative strategy, copywriting, design, principles of advertising, content creation, brand strategy and perhaps even some sociology classes.
+An advertising professional can pursue a Bachelor of Arts in communications or advertising.
+If they pursue a communications degree instead, they may take classes in journalism, communication, broadcast and public relations in addition to advertising, copywriting, new media communication and design.
+A degree in advertising typically has a more narrow focus on advertising skills in creative strategy, copywriting, design, principles of advertising, content creation, brand strategy and even some sociology classes.
 Coursework is likely to be hands-on and creative.

 Goals and responsibilities

 Conducting research into the market to identify prospective customers as well as the target audience

-An advertising professional's job is to carry out one aspect of the marketing plan of the company by creating print, radio, broadcast and internet advertisements that entice and inform potential customers about the product or service the company is selling.
+An advertising professional's job is to create print, radio, broadcast and internet advertisements that entice and inform potential customers about the product or service the company is selling.
 Job duties can include:

-- Using computer software such as Photoshop to design print ads
+Using photo design software to create print ads

-Marketing professionals approach the product or service from a business perspective.
-They are focused on strategies that will gain the most number of customers.
+Marketing professionals are focused on strategies that attract the greatest number of customers and convert leads.
 Their work requires the following skills:

-Business and financial skills, including the ability to plan budgets, allocate funds to campaigns and estimate Return on Investment
+Business and financial skills, including the ability to plan budgets, allocate funds to campaigns and estimate return on investment (ROI)

-An advertising professional needs to understand what the product is and who the audience is and translate that information into the most effective ad to fulfill the marketing strategy.
-Skills that will help them do this job properly include:
+An advertising professional needs to understand what the product is and who the audience is, translating this information into the most effective ad campaign to fulfill the goals set forth in the marketing strategy.
+Necessary skills for this role include:

 Creative skills, including the ability to design visually striking ads, write taglines and craft compelling storylines for video ads

-Communication skills, as they will be working in a team with other creative professionals, such as photographers and actors
+Communication skills, as they work in a team with other creative professionals, such as photographers and actors

 The following are common career paths within the field of marketing: